10 Most Valuable Human Attributes

 In reviewing this list, I selected what I believe to be the 10 most valuable human attributes.
 These are the 10 things that can have the greatest impact on your career advancements and earnings and are not listed in any specific order.

 To learn more about any of the points, simply click the link to read more.

 1. Desire – In his famous book Think and Grow Rich, Napoleon Hill said “Desire is the starting point of all achievement.”
 For things in your life to get better, you must first have the desire for them to get better.
 For your income to grow, you must first have the desire for it to grow.
 But simply desiring a better life or higher level of income is not enough.
 Your desire must be strong enough that you will do what is required of you.

 - Is your desire to grow your income strong enough that you will do what is required of you each day to increase your value to the market?

 2. Discipline – Self-discipline is a pattern of behavior where you choose to do what you know you should do, rather than what you want to do.
-It’s the inner drive that pushes you to get out of bed to exercise rather than sleeping in.
-Simply put, it’s doing what you know you should do, but don’t feel like doing and often requires that you push yourself outside your comfort zone.
+It’s the inner drive that pushes you to get out of bed to exercise rather than sleep in.
+Simply put, it’s doing what you know you should do but don’t feel like doing and often requires that you push yourself outside your comfort zone.

 - Are you willing to do what you know you should do every day to increase your income, rather than what you want to do?